matuteiglesias/matuteiglesias/README.md

 🔬 Upcoming Research Papers

-- Title: "Modeling Economic Shocks: From Micro-Level Dynamics to Aggregate Volatility".
+- "Modeling Economic Shocks: From Micro-Level Dynamics to Aggregate Volatility".
 Journal of Economic Dynamics and Control (JEDC)

 <!--
 Objective: Develop advanced simulation and bootstrap methods to understand economic shocks from micro to macro levels.